A Note On Consent And Boundaries

 When the cannabis use is coerced or pressured rather than freely chosen.

-What The Survey Research Says
+What The Research Suggests

 Cannabis Versus Alcohol For Intimate Settings